Getting started

 loading state in your UI rather than blocking on it.

-## 4. Send your first event
+## 4. Confirm the event type and send your first event

 ```ts